 - Store green seasoning in a glass jar in the fridge for up to 5 days until you’re ready to use it.
 Or freeze in ice cube trays and thaw before using.
 Once frozen, pop into a freezer bag and freeze for up to 3 months.

-- Use 1 tbsp of green seasoning, have a taste and see if you would like to use more in your food.
+- Use 1 tablespoon of green seasoning, have a taste and see if you would like to use more in your food.

 - Use a food processor, an electric chopper, or a blender to make this green seasoning paste.